httpwg/http-extensions/draft-ietf-httpbis-variants.md

 Variants: Accept-Encoding;gzip;br, Accept-Language;en ;fr
 ~~~

 Here, recipients can infer that two content-codings in addition to "identity" are available, as well as two content languages.
-Note that, as with all HTTP header fields that use the "#" list rule (see {{!RFC7230}}, Section 7), they might occur in the same header field or separately, like this:
+Note that, as with all Structured Header lists, they might occur in the same header field or separately, like this:

 ~~~ example
 Variants: Accept-Encoding;gzip;brotli